anandcsingh/whisper-key/README.md

 ### Whisper API

 The Whisper API is the workhorse of the Whisper Key ecosystem.
+The API is currently hosted at [**https://whisper-key-api.onrender.com/**](https://whisper-key-api.onrender.com/).
 The API has 3 major functions

 * Generate and Deploy new credential contracts based on user input
 * Issue new credentials via invocations of Whisper Key deployed credential contracts